What To Do If You Need To Survive In The Dead Of Winter

 14. DON’T FORGET THE EXTRAS:

-Emergency Tarp.
-The Original Space brand All Weather Blanket is my choice for a winter survival kit.
+- Emergency Tarp.
+The Original Space brand All Weather Blanket is my choice for an arctic style survival kit.
 Wrapped up in this blanket for added warmth at night or gathered around one’s shoulders in front of the fire to reflect heat.
-This is an extremely lightweight and necessary part of my winter survival kit.
+This is an extremely lightweight and necessary part of my survival kit for cold extremes.

-With a little forethought and planning a proper winter survival kit may be put together and enjoyed.
+- With a little forethought and planning a proper winter survival kit may be put together and enjoyed.
 (Yes, you should use every piece of gear that you pack so that you are familiar with it and have confidence in it.)
-Then, go out, roam the wilderness content in the knowledge that if the situation arises, you can rise to the occasion with your winter survival kit.
+Then, go out, roam the wilderness content with the knowledge that if a dangerous situation arises, you can rise to the occasion with your winter survival bag.